acse-ci223/ImperialStaffSearch/README.md

   - `WebUI.py`: Streamlit frontend interface.
 - `.env`: Environment variables for configuration.
 - `.gitignore`: Specifies intentionally untracked files to ignore.
+- `backend.Dockerfile`: Dockerfile for the backend server.
 - `backend.py`: Entry point for the FastAPI backend server.
+- `docker-compose.yml`: Docker Compose configuration for running the application.
+- `frontend.Dockerfile`: Dockerfile for the frontend server.
 - `frontend.py`: Entry point for the Streamlit frontend.
 - `LICENSE`: License information for the project.
 - `links.json`: Storage for scraped links.